Royal Rumble (2010): SmackDown

+ECW

 After the Royal Rumble, Christian and Ezekiel Jackson continued to feud over the ECW Championship.
 On February 2, however, WWE Chairman Vince McMahon announced that ECW would be going off the air and would air its final episode on February 16.
 On the final episode of ECW, Jackson, with the help of William Regal, defeated Christian in an Extreme Rules match to become the final ECW Champion.
 Afterwards, the ECW brand was discontinued, subsequently retiring the championship.
 This would in turn be the last Royal Rumble in which three titles were an option for the Royal Rumble winner (with the one-time exception of 2020).